Secondary Piano Program

 Please start correcting any deficiencies immediately.
 Try to pass the exam as soon as the end of your first semester or year at IU.
 This time scale is realistic for most incoming graduate students.
 Procrastinating preparation for this exam paves the way for the very real possibility that failure to complete the exam might prevent you from graduating.
 The Secondary Piano Program would very much like to assist you in making sure this doesn’t happen.
 Our goal is for people to complete the exam as soon as they possibly can.

 The keyboard proficiency exam is offered on four Fridays at the end of each semester.
 In the Fall, this is during weeks 12, 13, 14, and 15 (but not in Thanksgiving or Finals week).
 In the spring, this is during weeks 13, 14, 15 and Finals Week.
-In the Summer, the exam is offered on the last two Fridays of the summer session.
+In the Summer, the exam is offered on the last Friday of the School of Music six-week summer session.

 Signup for each exam is at JS204 the Monday prior (a signup sheet is posted before 8am each Monday).
 You must sign up by 5pm on that Monday, or you will not be guaranteed an exam time.
 A proxy may sign you up on your behalf.
 You would collect any 48-hour materials the following Wednesday during posted hours, and then take the exam on the given Friday at the time for which you signed.